 In this homework assignment, you will write your own classic text adventure game.
-This homework can be completed in groups of up to 5 people.
 You will implement two text adventure games.
 One will be a re-implementation of the Action Castle game, and one will be a game that you design yourself.
 The game that you design can be on any topic, or can tell any story of your choice.

 which introduces the concepts in our starter code.

-After you have downloaded the code, started your virutal envionment and launched VSCode, you should work through the HW1_Tutorial.ipynb
+After you have downloaded the code, you should work through the hw0_tutorial.ipynb

 notebook that we created to show off the basics of our text adventure game platform.
 Here’s a screenshot of the notebook that you’ll see.